JAlblas/data-engineering-zoomcamp/module-1-docker-terraform/README.md

 - Setup service account & authentication for this project
 - Grant Viewer role to begin with.
 - Download service-account-keys (.json) for auth.
-- Download SDK for local setup
+- Download SDK for local setup: https://cloud.google.com/sdk/docs/install-sdk
 - Set environment variable to point to your downloaded GCP keys: export GOOGLE_APPLICATION_CREDENTIALS="<path/to/your/service-account-authkeys>.json"

-## Refresh token/session, and verify authentication

-- gcloud auth application-default login
+- Create terraform files
+- terraform init, terraform plan, terraform apply,

+## DELETE?

-- Setup for Access
+- ?
-  IAM Roles for Service account:

-Go to the IAM section of IAM & Admin https://console.cloud.google.com/iam-admin/iam Click the Edit principal icon for your service account.
-Add these roles in addition to Viewer : Storage Admin + Storage Object Admin + BigQuery Admin

 Enable these APIs for your project: